avishaan/codehatcher.github.io/_posts/2017-04-12-swaggerjs-swagger-node.md

 toc: true
 toc_sticky: true
 ---
 When it comes to aligning development with devops with QA, I don't think anything comes close to SwaggerJS right now.
-In San Francisco I was able to meet some of the founders to talk to them more about it.
+In San Francisco, I was able to meet some of the founders to talk to them more about it.
 I didn't realize how big they had become but I'm not surprised.
 I talked about it a little in a post from 2014.

-## Response with sub properties using references
+## Response with sub-properties using references

 ```json
 "ReadOnePost": {